 * Oil down for fourth straight day on demand concerns

-Target shares tumbled 12 percent after the retailer issued a disappointing profit forecast for the key holiday quarter.
+Target slid about 10 percent after the retailer issued a disappointing profit forecast for the key holiday quarter.

 Amazon-owned Whole Foods Market announced price cuts on best-selling grocery items and holiday staples.
 Kroger fell 2.86 percent, Costco and Kellogg slipped about 2 percent each.

 Snap was down 2.7 percent after shareholders including T. Rowe Price and Soros Fund slashed stakes in the Snapchat maker.

 Declining issues outnumbered advancers on the NYSE by 2,214 to 424.
 On the Nasdaq, 1,999 issues fell and 426 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur and Anil D'Silva)